Up to 60% off sofas & mattresses — limited‑time deals.

 Weight limit 600 lb 300 lb 350 lb -

-Cushion / fill (listed) 5.5" high-density foam; cotton/foam fill - - High-resilience foam; memory-foam positioning
+Fill 5.5" high-density foam - - High-resilience foam; memory-foam positioning

-Storage Storage ottoman Storage compartment under chaise - -
+Storage Storage ottoman Storage under chaise - -

-Cleaning in practice Best of the group Middle of the pack Velvet needs routine care Plush fabric needs patience
+Cleaning Best of the group Middle of the pack Velvet needs routine care Plush fabric needs patience

-Best use case Daily small-space main couch Guest-ready small apartment Office / studio flex seating Lounging-heavy households
+Best fit Daily small-space main couch Guest-ready small apartment Office / studio flex seating Lounging-heavy households

 How We Tested It

-We rotated these sofas through the same living-room setup and used them the way people actually do: nightly TV, laptop work blocks, weekend gaming sessions, and short naps.
-We timed setup and conversion steps, noted heat retention during long sits, tracked comfort and back support over multi-hour stretches, and paid attention to layout practicality in tight floor plans.
-Durability, cleaning friction, and value were judged by repeated use patterns, not quick first impressions.
+We rotated each sofa through the same living-room setup and used it the way small-space seating usually gets used: nightly TV, laptop work, weekend gaming, and short naps.
+In our hands-on testing, we timed setup and conversion, checked heat buildup during longer sits, and tracked comfort and back support over multi-hour use.
+We also paid close attention to how each layout worked in a tight floor plan.
+Durability, cleaning hassle, and value came from repeated use, not a first impression.

 Vongrasig Sofa: Our Testing Experience